Wow, you've published your book! Let's make a plan to sell it.

 And what if you marketed your book by connecting with your ideal readers and had conversations, none that involve bugging people to buy your book.
 That would be kind of cool, wouldn't it?

-Does this make a book marketing plan a little less daunting?
+Does this make marketing your book a little less daunting?

-Here are the steps to creating a marketing plan for your book:
+Here are the steps we use to create a marketing plan for your book:

 No strong arm tactics needed.